AP Explains: Mexico president raises hopes, ruffles feathers

 MEXICO CITY (AP) — Mexican President Andrés Manuel López Obrador took office one year ago, vowing to transform Mexico.
-He has focused on austerity and fighting corruption, because corrupt, high-living politicians have angered Mexicans perhaps more than anything else.
+He has focused on austerity and fighting corruption because corrupt, high-living politicians have angered Mexicans perhaps more than anything else.
 He pledged a presidency close to the people, without privileges for officials, with punishment for the corrupt, with safety and economic wellbeing for all.
 One year later, how is AMLO, as he is known, doing?

 HAS HE BEEN WORKING HARD?

-López Obrador’s daily schedule in his first year includes almost super-human efforts for a 66-year-old with past heart problems and high blood pressure.
+López Obrador’s daily schedule in his first year includes almost superhuman efforts for a 66-year-old with past heart problems and high blood pressure.
 He has never once sat down in the course of 255 morning news conferences, each lasting an average of about two hours.
 In over 500 hours of answering questions from the press, he has never been seen taking a sip of water.
-Once a fan of greasy roadside restaurant, has even stopped posting photos of himself eating.
+Once a fan of greasy roadside restaurants, he has even stopped posting photos of himself eating.

 HAS HE BROUGHT PROSPERITY TO MEXICO?